 When it comes to mulch or stones, mulch is used more often in Greater Chicago landscapes, and it has some advantages.

-Shredded hardwood mulch helps retain moisture in the soil, in addition to keeping plant roots at an even temperature.
-Mulch is also good for the soil by incorporating nutrients as it breaks down.
+Shredded hardwood mulch helps retain moisture in the soil and keep plant roots at an even temperature.
+Mulch is also good for the soil because it incorporates nutrients as it breaks down.

-Brown is a typical mulch color, but black is also possible as well.
-And mulch tends to be less expensive to install per yard.
+Brown is a typical mulch color, but black is also possible.
+Mulch tends to be less expensive to install per yard.

-As far as disadvantages of mulch, the product does break down over time, so it needs to be reapplied annually to continue to do its job of keeping weeds at bay, the soil moist and at an even temperature, and improving soil structure.
+As far as the disadvantages of mulch, the product does break down over time, so it needs to be reapplied annually to continue keeping weeds at bay, keeping the soil moist and at an even temperature, and improving soil structure.

 Landscaping With Stone

-As far as the perks of rocks instead of mulch, first, you don’t have to replace stones every year.
-Stones also happen to be fire and wind resistant, as well as great weed suppressors.
+Regarding the perks of rocks instead of mulch, first, you don’t have to replace stones every year.
+Stones also happen to be fire and wind-resistant, as well as great weed suppressors.

 If you have a high-traffic area, stone is a great choice because it can take a beating.
 If you have areas where your kids or dogs like to cut through, stone can be a great option.